jupegarnica/dotfiles/README.md

 -------

-I maintain this repo for my own use, so there are some things in here that are specific to me (like my git config).
-You'll want to change things.
+I maintain this repo for my own use, so there are some things in here that are specific to me (like my `.gitconfig`).
+You'll need to change things.

 Thanks
 ------

-Many thanks to [Mathias Bynens](https://github.com/mathiasbynens/dotfiles), whose dotfiles I plundered mercilessly.
+Many thanks to [Mathias Bynens](https://github.com/mathiasbynens/dotfiles), whose dotfiles I plundered (and continue to plunder) mercilessly.